-1011 Personnel responding on Engine 3011, Engine 3012, as well as Rescue 3041 as required, will assume the role of Engine Company.
-The following are the primary responsibilities of the Engine Company during emergency calls:

-A. Fire suppression I. Relay pumping
+- Personnel responding on Engine 8011, Engine 8112, Engine 121 as well as Rescue 8041 or Rescue 141 as required, will assume the role of Engine Company.
+The following are the primary responsibilities of the Engine Company during emergency calls: - A. Fire suppression

-B. Pump operation J. Tanker operation

-C. Apparatus positioning K. Master streams
+B. Pump operationC.
+Apparatus positioningJ.
+Tanker operationK.
+Master streams

 D. Water supply L. EMS

-E. Hose lay (forward or reverse) M. Foam operation
+E. Hose lay (forward or reverse)

-F. Attack lines N. Porta-tanks
+F. Attack lines

+G. Exposures

+H. In line pumping

+M. Foam operation

+N. Porta-tanks

-G. Exposures O. Spill control
+O. Spill control

-H. In line pumping P. Back-up for rescue
+P. Back-up for rescue

-- 1012 Personnel responding on Truck 3031, as well as Engine 3011 as required, will assume the role of Truck Company.
+Personnel responding on Truck 8131, as well as Engine 8011 as required, will assume the role of Truck Company.
 The following are the primary responsibilities of the Truck Company during emergency calls:

-- A. Aerial operations

-- B. Forcible entry
+A. Aerial operations E. Overhaul B. Forcible entry F. Salvage

-- C. Search and rescue

-- D. Ventilation

-- E. Overhaul

-- F. Salvage

-- G. Ground ladder placement
+C. Search and rescue G. Ground ladder placement